thkoch2001/tvlfyi_depot/web/tvl/blog/2024-02-tvix-update.md

 ultimately came up with a nicer interface than there.

-All the Derivation internal data model, ATerm serialization and output path calculation been sliced out into a more general-purpose [nix-compat][nix-compat-derivation] crate, alongside with more documentation unit tests and a Derivation ATerm parser, so hopefully this will now be more accessible for everyone now.
+All the Derivation internal data model, ATerm serialization and output path calculation have been sliced out into a more general-purpose [nix-compat][nix-compat-derivation] crate, alongside with more documentation unit tests and a Derivation ATerm parser, so hopefully this will now be more accessible for everyone now.